 Instead, it's about the sunscreen's ability to fully live up to its SPF number, as mixing it with other ingredients dilutes the formula.
 That and the fact that you're technically supposed to continually apply sunscreen throughout the day (which you may not want to do with your moisturizer, based on your skin type or the products' lofty price).

 Still, while it's not exactly derm-recommended, applying a moisturizer with SPF is better than applying no SPF at all.
-But because we want the best for you, dear readers, here are our favorite moisturizer and SPF options (separately).
+But because we want the best for you, dear readers, here are our favorite moisturizers and SPF options (separately).

 Instead, try a few of our favorite moisturizers:

 This little blue pot delivers weightless hydration via an oil-free, silky whipped formula full of multi-fruit acids and licorice and pea extracts.
-It'll help deminish the appearance of dark spots and discoloration, gently refine uneven skin tone and texture, and prep your skin for makeup.
+It'll help diminish the appearance of dark spots and discoloration, gently refine uneven skin tone and texture, and prep your skin for makeup.

 This moisturizer houses the essential lipids (as well as vitamin E and essential oils) to remedy uneven skin texture, fine lines, and free radical damage and deliver improved smoothness, elasticity, moisture levels, and that supple glow.